Image courtesy of ©Bettmann-Corbis

 (Cassius Clay), in a press conference to speak out against the Vietnam War

 .
 Ali and others also took this opportunity to praise Islam, to which Alcindor had recently converted.
 (Four years later he legally changed his name from Alcindor to Abdul-Jabbar and in 1973 traveled on pilgrimage to Saudi Arabia

-Dissatisfied with living as a Muslim in Milwaukee, Alcindor, now going by Abdul-Jabbar, was traded in 1975 to the Lakers for four players.
+Dissatisfied with living as a Muslim in Milwaukee, Alcindor, now going by his new Muslim name, Abdul-Jabbar, was traded in 1975 to the Los Angeles Lakers for four players.
 From then until his retirement in 1989, Abdul-Jabbar and the Lakers dominated the NBA, winning five national championships.
 Abdul-Jabbar’s many records included most notably the highest total points scored (38,387).
 He had also won more MVP awards than anyone else (6), and played in far more games than anyone had ever thought possible (1,560).